Alcohol and Mental Health

 Practicing mindfulness helps recalibrate our brain's response to stress, creating harmony between brain and body.
 Gradually, this can help us cut back on unhealthy coping mechanisms — like excessive drinking — paving the way for lasting change.

-2. Getting the Right Help
+2. Find Support: How to Get the Right Help

 Unhealed trauma can also affect our prefrontal cortex, the part of our brain responsible for executive functions like decision-making and impulse control, making it harder for us to manage our emotions.